Seaweed management guideline

 Accumulations of seaweed on beaches and boat ramps between or above the ‘mean high water mark’ and ‘mean low water mark’ can have an impact upon recreational use and amenity.
 The accumulations can also have adverse impacts upon access and egress for emergency services and commercial activities.

 Public perceptions of the issue are diverse and range between zero interventions in the natural process to immediate action on minor accumulations.
 Arguments for and against removal include environmental issues, public safety, health concerns, visual amenity, impacts upon tourism and local business, and impacts upon recreational and commercial use of the locations.

-Intervention in seaweed accumulations need to consider the various land tenures in place (Council Land, Crown Land, Coffs Coast State Park, and Coffs Coast Regional Park), along with a variety of stakeholders and approval agencies including Department of Industry – Lands (DoI-L), DPI – Fisheries which manages the Solitary Island Marine Park, National Parks and Wildlife Service, Roads and Maritime Services, NSW Marine Rescue and other emergency services.
+Intervention in seaweed accumulations need to consider the various land tenures in place (Council Land, Crown Land, and Coffs Coast Regional Park), along with a variety of stakeholders and approval agencies including DPE Crown Lands, DPI – Fisheries which manages the Solitary Island Marine Park, National Parks and Wildlife Service, Transport for NSW, NSW Marine Rescue and other emergency services.